xarray-contrib/xoak/design_notes.md

 A more general solution has still to be found on the xarray side.
 This will probably be addressed during the implementation of flexible indexes.

-## dask support, distributed / out-of-core indexes
+## 7. dask support -- distributed / out-of-core indexes

 Most data partitioning trees are centralized structures, making it hard to use in the context of distributed or out-of-core computation.